backstage/backstage/docs/tutorials/authenticate-api-requests.md

+---
+id: authenticate-api-requests
+title: Authenticating API Requests
+description: Guide for authenticating API requests within Backstage
+---

+> This document has been moved over from the community contributed docs
+> directory and will continue to evolve as request authentication/authorization
+> becomes a first-class citizen of Backstage.
+The approach described here is now
+> fully supported and functional end-to-end, but will eventually be replaced in
+> favor of a built-in framework that will broadly support authentication and
+> authorization needs within Backstage.

 # Authenticate API requests

 The Backstage backend APIs are by default available without authentication.
 To avoid evil-doers from accessing or modifying data, one might use a network protection mechanism such as a firewall or an authenticating reverse proxy.
 For Backstage instances that are available on the Internet one can instead use the experimental IdentityClient as outlined below.

 API requests from frontend plugins include an authorization header with a Backstage identity token acquired when the user logs in.
 By adding a middleware that verifies said token to be valid and signed by Backstage, non-authenticated requests can be blocked with a 401 Unauthorized response.

 **NOTE**: Enabling this means that Backstage will stop working for guests, as no token is issued for them.

 Since the middleware always expects a valid token, API requests from backend plugins will need one as well.
 Backends have no concept of a Backstage identity so instead they use a token generated using a shared key from the `app-config.yaml`.
 You can generate a unique key for your app in a terminal, and set the `BACKEND_SECRET` environment variable to the resulting value.

 ```bash
 node -p 'require("crypto").randomBytes(24).toString("base64")'
 ```

 As techdocs HTML pages load assets without an Authorization header the code below also sets a token cookie when the user logs in (and when the token is about to expire).

 ```typescript
 // packages/backend/src/index.ts from a create-app deployment